OAI/Outreach/src/website/blog/2025-12-04-newsletter.md

 ### Initiative News

-There’s been a great reception to our OpenAPI Specification v3.2 release, with a great deal of coverage and interest from the community in the new features and capabilities.
+There’s been a enthusiastic reception to our OpenAPI Specification v3.2 release, with a great deal of coverage and interest from the community in the new features and capabilities.
 As a reminder, v3.2 provides a host of changes such as the refactored and improved
 [Tag Object](https://spec.openapis.org/oas/latest.html#tag-object), support for the `QUERY` HTTP Method, support for sequential and streaming data protocols, and additional Security Scheme features like OAuth 2.0 Device Authorization